RonnyldoSilva/Shell_Script_Utils/README.md

 # Scripts Shell Utils

-Some scripts to get some metrics and modify some files.
+Some scripts to get metrics and modify files.

 ```diff
 + sh script.sh